Biomassefyret Kraftvarmeværk Lisbjerg

 Case description

-However, the mix of size and density has proven to be a challenge to moisture determination by microwaves, used in the power plants all over the world.
-Until May 2019 all moisture meter systems for cranes were set up to use one standard density value for all bales.
+Halm levering til LisbjergHowever, the mix of size and density has proven to be a challenge to moisture determination by microwaves used in power plants worldwide.
+Until May 2019, all crane moisture meter systems were set up to use one standard density value for all bales.

 System description

-All data is recorded in the database for trackability and returned to the crane as documentation to the powerplant and its suppliers.
+All data is recorded in the database for trackability and returned to the crane as documentation to the power plant and its suppliers.